mikyven/shpp-frontend-basics/README.md

 # shpp-frontend-basics
-Repository for 1st level of frontend course by shpp.
+This is repository for 1st level of frontend course by shpp.

+There are folders for every level of level.